j9t/reset-style-sheet-highlighter/README.md

 ----

-Source and extension are maintained (as of June 25, 2017).
+Source and extension are somewhat unmaintained (as of September 16, 2023).
 [Contributions welcome.](https://github.com/j9t/reset-style-sheet-highlighter/issues/new)